🔍 공개 퀴즈 검색

 Antibiotics don't work on viruses because:

-1. Viruses lack bacterial structures targeted ✓
+1. Lack bacterial cell structures ✓

 2. Viruses too strong